aryeko/nestjs-opa/examples/smarthome-api/README.md

 ## Compose environment

-After building packages, you can bring up the full stack with Docker:
+After building packages, bring up the full stack from this directory with Docker:

 ```bash
 docker compose up -d